louisgarnier/triton-1/README.md

 ```
 Refer to the `README.md` doc in configs dir to know how to format configs for the different clients!

-Now run `python Demo.py -q AAPL`, if you don't get an error you are good to go!
+Now run `python Demo.py -t AAPL`, if you don't get an error you are good to go!

 ### Workflow